tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

 *kvm-mgr.sh* using a manifest, however, will automatically remove all volumes unless the `--keep-disks` option is provided.

-## Manually deleting a VM via kvmsh:
+## Deleting Virtual Machines manually

  If the environment is wiped or vms deleted manually, the volumes might persist in the storage pool without having the VM defined.